Lou Perez

 What is a Construction Safety Officer responsible for?

-A Construction Safety Officer is responsible for ensuring construction sites comply with all relevant safety and health regulations.
-Key responsibilities include conducting regular site inspections, identifying and controlling hazards, training site personnel, enforcing PPE use and safety procedures, investigating incidents, maintaining documentation, and keeping pace with regulatory changes.
-In 2026, documentation and audit readiness are especially critical components of this role.
+A Construction Safety Officer ensures a jobsite complies with applicable OSHA and state safety and health regulations.
+Core responsibilities include conducting regular inspections, identifying and controlling hazards, training workers, enforcing PPE use and safety procedures, investigating incidents, and maintaining documentation that can withstand an audit or inspection.
+In 2026, documentation and inspection readiness have become especially critical parts of the role, since OSHA’s enforcement approach increasingly expects paper trails to match physical site conditions.

-What certifications should a construction safety officer have in 2026?
+What certifications should a construction safety officer have?

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec ullamcorper mattis lorem non.
 Ultrices praesent amet ipsum justo massa.
 Eu dolor aliquet risus gravida nunc at feugiat consequat purus.
 Non massa enim vitae duis mattis.
 Vel in ultricies vel fringilla.